Los Altos High School (Los Altos, California): Student clubs

 In addition, class of 2008 and previous president of the school's Gay-Straight Alliance, received an award for his efforts in promoting gay rights at a local level; while joining San Jose city's annual gay-pride parade.
 In 2004, the Alliance petitioned the Los Altos city council to proclaim a Gay Pride Parade in the city's downtown, which resulted in the passage of language which specifically prohibited religious, racial, ethnic or sexual discrimination-related proclamations.
 The group, along with the support of San Francisco Mayor Gavin Newsom and then-Supervisor Tom Ammiano, then petitioned the city council to reverse the law, a move which was unanimously approved in 2006.
 They then organized a Gay Pride parade in downtown Los Altos, with over 300 in attendance.
 Due to this event, the County of Santa Clara and multiple local cities declared a gay pride day in honor of the club.
 In addition, the school sponsors a Day of Silence event annually to combat discrimination against LGBT students.

 Los Altos High School shares a Speech and Debate team with Mountain View High School.
 The team was founded by Charles Dahan in 1999, with Dahan earning nine Tournament of Champions bids during his debate career.
 In 2008, Daniel Moerner, class of 2009, won the Walter Alan Ulrich Award for Top Speaker in Lincoln-Douglas Debate at the Tournament of Champions.
 In 2009, he also became the first debater to ever win the Stanford Invitational and Berkeley National Invitational back-to-back in their 20-year history.

+Campus

+Los Altos High School was constructed in 1954 on the site of an orchard.